Actions Against Sexual Violence

 - CARE information presented during some graduate and law student orientation programs

-- CARE information sessions presented by the Deans of Students for Orientation Leaders, Rose Hill and Lincoln Center Ambassadors student government and other groups
+- CARE information sessions presented by the Deans of Students to Orientation Leaders, Admissions staff, student government and other groups

 - All relevant departments in Student Affairs will offer CARE programming throughout the year